Add To Favorites

 Lilies symbolize hope and the miracle of new life.
 Celebrate the arrival of spring, or learn about Easter traditions, with these regal botanical beauties.

-Cover your art area with recycled newspaper.
+Ask students to cover their work areas with recycled newspaper.
 Using Crayola Oil Pastels, lightly color the inner part of the petals/sepals.
 Punch holes in the center.

 For each flower, draw six long thin strips for stamens and another strip for a pistil.
 Color them on both sides and cut them out.
 Slide them through the center hole of the flowers.
 Insert a long chenille stick through each flower center and bend the top to hold it securely.